lucascebertin/Serilog.Sinks.Oracle/README.md

 # Serilog.Sinks.Oracle

-This project is a port from [Serilog.Sinks.MSSqlServerCore].
+This project is a port from [Serilog.Sinks.MSSqlServerCore][serilog-mssql-url].
 It's a netstandard2 library to provide a clean way to send Serilog events to Oracle 11 (and possible 12 too).

 [![Linux Build][travis-image]][travis-url]